neilgebhard/dynamic-repo-explorer/README.md

 **AI Usage**:

 I built this project using Claude AI as a development tool.
-I used AI to help plan out tasks, implement features when I hit roadblocks, debug errors, and handle styling.
-I stayed hands-on the whole time, writing code myself, tweaking and modifying AI-generated code to fit what I needed, making architectural decisions, and making sure everything met my standards and followed the project requirements.
-Most importantly, I reviewed and understood all the AI-generated code before adding it to the project.
-This is actually how I work.
-AI is a solid tool for moving faster, but I make sure I fully own and understand what goes into my code.
+I used AI to plan out tasks, add boilerplate, debug errors, and assist with styling.
+I stayed hands-on throughout, writing code myself, tweaking and modifying AI-generated suggestions, making architectural decisions, and ensuring all code met my standards and followed the project requirements.
+As always, I reviewed and curated any AI-generated code before adding it to the project.
+This reflects how I work.
+It's understood by me that AI is a solid pair programming tool, but I fully own and understand everything that goes into my code.